jspecify/jspecify/docs/docs/spec.md

 ## Bound of an `Object`-bounded type parameter {#object-bounded-type-parameter}

-In source, an `Object`-bounded type parameter can be writen in either of 2 ways:
+In source, an `Object`-bounded type parameter can be writen in either of two
+ways:

 -   `<T>`
 -   `<T extends Object>` with no JSpecify nullness type annotations on the bound